RogerHuba/roger_python_guide/class_28/facilitator.md

 > Yea, we had to make a form here but this is not overkill for us.
 Lets see if this works and we will come back from there.
 Is it lovely, maybe not but you get it at a low cost.
 Lets dig into a couple lines of that code.
 > 2 Things that matter here.
 > `ALWAYS add {% csrf_token %}`
+>Cross Site Request Forgery protection
+The CSRF middleware and template tag provides easy-to-use protection against Cross Site Request Forgeries.
+This type of attack occurs when a malicious website contains a link, a form button or some JavaScript that is intended to perform some action on your website, using the credentials of a logged-in user who visits the malicious site in their browser.
+A related type of attack, ‘login CSRF’, where an attacking site tricks a user’s browser into logging into a site with someone else’s credentials, is also covered.

+The first defense against CSRF attacks is to ensure that GET requests are side effect free.
+Requests via ‘unsafe’ methods, such as POST, PUT, and DELETE, can then be protected by following the steps below in a smililar

-> Stands for cross site request forgery.
-Major security flaw in web applications, and you don't want yours to be one of them.
+> Stands for `cross site request forgery`.
+There are major security flaw in web applications, and you don't want yours to be one of them.
 This one line gets rid of a lot of bad actors / hackers.
 This is more than locking the doors to your vehicle, it is the equivalent of low jack.
 Little cost for a lot of help.
 The other thing that is happening is the form is rendering out each field represented in the fields list as a paragraph Show that we can take one of the fields away.
 Lets move on to the last ones, update and delete.
 > The other item here is `form.as_p`.
 This renders the form in a p tag.
 There are some other methods avaliable such as form.as_table and form.as_ul

 ## Update